All Collections

 Updated over a week ago

-This guide presents a best practice approach to deploying and installing access controllers.
-It’s intended to mitigate costs and complexities related to post-install troubleshooting.
-This article covers the four parts of deployment:
+This article gives a best practice approach on how to deploy and install access controllers with the intention to mitigate costs and complexities related to post-install troubleshooting.

-A Command organization is always required to manage and troubleshoot Verkada devices.
-Verkada Support requires an admin to generate a support token to troubleshoot Verkada devices.
-Take these steps before each deployment:
+Required.
+A Command organization is required to manage and troubleshoot Verkada devices.
+Verkada Support requires an Admin to generate a support token to troubleshoot Verkada devices.
+Learn more about Roles and Permissions for Command.

-Note: Have the serial number of the device on hand and ensure you see that serial number in Verkada Command before contacting Support
+Note: Keep the serial number of the device available and ensure you see that serial number in Verkada Command before contacting Verkada Support.

 Stage the devices to ensure the installation is successful.
-This will avoid costs, difficulties, and time delays from dealing with a faulty device in the field.
+This best practices helps avoid costs, difficulties, and time delays from a faulty device in the field.
 A confirmed working device streamlines troubleshooting with the final install.
 All install troubleshooting would then center on the physical and network environment.

 • A lock